Esylus/Coding-Standards/4_Change+DeploymentStandards.md

 ## 1. General Deployment Strategy

+**Visual Studio Team Services**
+* itgroove is committed to utilizing the latest technology embodied in Visual Studio Team Services in all aspects of product planning, production, testing and deployment.
+* Using VSTS, itgroove can practice Continuous Integration and Continuous Delivery which not only automates the build, testing and deployment of the app, it gives complete traceability to see everything in the bulid including changes to the the code, reviews and test results.

+**Continuous Delivery to Azure**
+* itgroove has configured full CI/CD pipelines to various Azure services such as websites, docker containers, virtual machines and more.
+* **More about this**

+**VSTS Branching Strategy**
+*

+**Semantic Versioning**
-* Deployment standards
+*

-## VSTS Continuous Integration Strategy
+## 2. VSTS Continuous Integration Strategy

 Continuous Integration (CI) is a software best practice where code is automatically built and tested everytime a team member commits changes to version control.

-itGroove has fully embraced the ideas of continuous integration within the software development lifecycle by utilizing it to it's fullest extent in Visual Studio Team Services.
+itgroove has fully embraced the ideas of continuous integration within the software development lifecycle by utilizing it to it's fullest extent in Visual Studio Team Services.

 Different types of coding repositories will have different steps implemented in the CI build process.
 Several steps can be common to many types of builds.
 Examples include..